One-pan Chicken And Chorizo With Cherry Tomatoes

-This super easy Spanish style one-pan chicken and chorizo honestly NEVER disappoints.
+We’ve been making this super easy Spanish style one-pan chicken and chorizo for literally years, and it never disappoints.
 Just throw chicken, chorizo, garlic, cherry tomatoes and basil into a baking dish… and bake!
 It’s equally perfect for entertaining as it is for a quick and easy family meal.

 The perfect one pan chicken and chorizo recipe